Exsiccata: Exsiccata-like series

-Ideally, exsiccatae comprise dried plant or fungus material as a result of plant collecting, have a descriptive title, one or more editors (or alternatively an editing organisation), printed labels and the single dried specimens have printed schedae with numbers and are distributed in sets.
+Ideally, exsiccatae comprise dried plant or fungus material as a result of plant collecting, have a descriptive title, one or more editors (or alternatively an editing organisation), printed labels and the single dried specimens have printed taxon names, locality information and exsiccatal numbers and are distributed in sets/fascicles.
+The publication size vary depending on the work from very few until up to 70 duplicate specimens per numbered unit.
 Over time, with the changing goals in the wide field of organismic botany and mycology there were deviations in all aspects.
 There are exsiccata-like series distributing preserved natural objects other than dried herbarium material.
 Examples are glass slides with microorganisms, see Diatomacearum species typicae edited by Hamilton Lanphere Smith, and slides of wood, see American Woods edited by Romeyn Beck Hough.

-Especially within the 19th century a number of exsiccata-like series and specimen collections which superficially resemble exsiccatae are known: some are without descriptive titles (instead they may have an organization as header), some without mentioned editors, others with labels that are in parts handwritten, and series without sequential numbers as well as series whose sets are not uniform.
+Especially within the 19th century a number of exsiccata-like series and duplicate specimen collections which superficially resemble exsiccatae are known: Some are without descriptive titles (instead they may have an organization as header), some without mentioned editors, others with labels that are in parts handwritten with handwritten numbers, and series without sequential numbers as well as series whose sets are not uniform and schedae which are not published as independent schedae work.
+Some works as that of William Gardiner with the title Twenty lessons on British Mosses; first steps to a knowledge of that beautiful tribe of plants ... illustrated with specimens with mounted herbarium specimens are primarily for educational purposes.
+This is also the case with the series Educational collections of Australian plants, edited by Ferdinand von Mueller.
+These works are regularly treated as library objects.

-This century saw the increase of the trade and the exchange with plant material: More than 100 societies for plant exchange purposes, mostly with non-commercial goals, were founded, so-called plant exchange organizations, in German Pflanzentauschorganisationen.
-They were busy announcing new material in scientific journals like Flora (Regensburg).
-Few of them had business models for selling exsiccatae and exsiccatae-like series.
-An example is the early Unio Itineraria, a society, which financially supported the scientific voyages of Georg Wilhelm Schimper and distributed series with printed labels like Schimper, Unio Itineraria 1835, and others.